Business-improvement.eu

 > See also: Quick Response Manufacturing

-6. SMED: This stands for Single Minute Exchange of Dies, which is a concept developed by Shiego Shingo of Toyota.
+9. SMED: This stands for Single Minute Exchange of Dies, a concept developed by Shiego Shingo of Toyota.
 He suggested that molds used to form car bodies should be exchangeable within ten minutes.
 Later the term “SMED” was expanded to encompass the reduction of machine change-over times in general, with the aim to reduce waiting times, so that demand-driven production with small batch sizes becomes possible.

-7. Visual management: This refers to an orderly organization of the work floor, so that everyone can survey the status of the entire production process in a glance.
+10. Visual management: This refers to an orderly organization of the work floor, so that everyone can survey the status of the entire production process in a glance.
 This way workers and managers can quickly intervene if problems arise, which reduces the number of mistakes.

+14. Go to the Gemba (Go and See): As a part of Lean management, managers should visit the workplace much more frequent then before, to help find and solve problems.
 So, Lean is not simply reducing waste, but the management part is half of the job.
 This subject is dealt with on the site section lead & change.

 The concepts above are typical in lean manufacturing but can also be applied in combination with other process improvement methods.
-Many other concepts, less exclusively related to Lean, can also be used to reduce waste.
+Many other concepts, be it less exclusively related to Lean, can also be used to reduce waste.
 Several popular methods are:

 1. Poka-yoke: Japanese for “simple, error-proof”.
 The aim is to minimize the chance of errors in processes.

 2. 5S: This refers to the five Japanese words seiri, seiton, seison, seiketsu and shitsuke.
-These stand for guidelines to organize a workplace in such a way that a visually driven, lean production becomes possible.
+These stand for guidelines to organize a workplace in such a way that visually driven, lean production becomes possible.
 The emphasis is on a clean, tidy and organized workplace.

 Case study: Eaton Automotive

 After lean manufacturing was introduced in his factory, Oenema quickly saw significant changes.
-'The most obvious waste eliminated was our inventory of intermediate parts.
+'The most obvious waste we eliminated was our inventory of intermediate parts.
 We make about a hundred types of mirror controls.
 These all contain about twenty synthetic parts, that we have to spray paint and assemble.
 Before Lean, we had a storage rack, fifty meters long and four meters high, filled right up with stock.
 Sometimes we had enough inventory for a whole week of production!
 Now, our inventory per article never exceeds the amount which is sufficient for four hours of production.
 So we just don’t need that huge storage rack anymore.'

 The freed space came in handy during a revision of the factory lay-out.
 'Once we’d mapped our value stream and our various production processes, it became clear that our work floor organization was illogical', Oenema continues.
 'Now we’ve aligned our machines in flow.
 Parts and materials enter the factory at one end, and the finished products exit at the other end.'